MIROC-DOC/model_description/md_en/p-intro.md

 $$

- Therefore, if the latent heat of evaporation ($L$) and the gas constant ($R_v$) of the water vapor are held constant, then the number of vapor particles will be reduced,
+ Therefore, if the latent heat of evaporation ($L$) and the gas constant of water vapor ($R_v$) are held constant, the number of vaporized materials will be reduced,

 $$
   e^*(T) = e^*(T=273{K})